Skip to main content

 You deserve an upgrade: 20 gorgeous master bathroom decor ideas

-Like a kitchen, you want the form and function to be considered equally.
+Like a kitchen, you want the form and function of your new bathroom to be considered equally.
+These are some of the most popular master bathroom features to consider:

-• Freestanding tubs: If you want a freestanding copper bathtub, you want to make sure it’s safe and accessible.
+• Freestanding tubs: If you want a freestanding clawfoot bathtub, you want to make sure it’s safe and accessible.

 • Deep soaking tubs: If it’s a deep soaking tub, make sure there are handles or support to get yourself in and out.
 You also want to consider the length so you don’t get in and have trouble fitting end to end.

-• Luxury fixtures: If you love taking a long shower, think about different fixtures like a mister, rain showerheads, and massagers coming out of the walls.
+• Luxury fixtures: If you love taking a long shower, think about different luxury bathroom design fixtures like a mister, rain showerheads, and massagers coming out of the walls.

 • Double vanities: If you and your partner get ready at the same time in the morning, splurging on a double vanity may be a good idea.